GeraldGmainer/home-server/README.md

 VAULTWARDEN_ADMIN_TOKEN=your_vaultwarden_admin_token
 ```

-3️⃣ (Optional) Edit Caddyfile to set your domains.
+3️⃣ Edit Caddyfile to set your domains.

 4️⃣ Start everything: